VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 (CBSE BOARD 2016)

 Answer.
-A financial market refers to the market where the creation and exchange of financial
+A financial market refers to the market where the creation and exchange of financialassets such as shares and debentures takes place.
+The following are the functions of a financial

 market.